SpektraSystems/Red-Hat-Modernize-Apps/04-mono-to-micro-part-2.md

 In next step of this scenario, we will add the logic to expose the database content from REST endpoints using JSON format.

 ## Create Catalog Service

 Now you are going to create a service class.
 Later on the service class will be the one that controls the interaction with the inventory service, but for now it's basically just a wrapper of the repository class.

-Create a new class `CatalogService` by clicking: ``src/main/java/com/redhat/coolstore/service/CatalogService.java``
+Create a new class `CatalogService` with the following path ``src/main/java/com/redhat/coolstore/service/CatalogService.java``

 And then Open the file to implement the new service: